 The police initially called it an accident, the coroner said it was a suicide, and conspiracy theorists say it was murder.
-But what is the real truth about the death of Marilyn Monroe?
+But what is the real truth about how Marilyn Monroe died?

 Marilyn Monroe was instantly recognizable, even to people who had never seen a single one of her movies.
 She was married to Joe DiMaggio, friends with Frank Sinatra, and beloved by fans all over the globe.
 The glamorous celebrity seemed to have it all.